Indigenous Visual Arts Industry Support program

 - provides opportunities for art centre staff, artists and Board members to develop professional skills and experience

-- facilitates the delivery of services to the Indigenous visual arts industry by allied industry support organisations.
+- facilitates the delivery of services to the Indigenous visual arts industry by industry service organisations.

 Wipana Jimmy working at Tjungu Palya Artists, Nyapari, Anangu Pitjantjatjara Yankunytjatjara Lands, South Australia.